 As of January 1, 2023, the minimum wage in Montana is $9.95 per hour.
 Montana allows small employers, with gross annual sales of $110,000 or less, to pay employees $4.00 per hour.
 However, small employers may only pay this rate if their employees are exempt from federal wage laws.

 Otherwise, small employers must pay their employees at least $7.25 an hour, which is the current federal minimum wage.

-Although the FLSA and the laws of some states allow employers to pay tipped employees a lower minimum wage, Montana law does not.
+Although the Fair Labor Standards Act (FLSA), the federal wage and hour law, and the laws of some states allow employers to pay tipped employees a lower minimum wage, Montana law does not.
 In Montana, tipped employees are entitled to the full minimum wage for every hour worked.